-Action #3 Provide opportunities for parent education and involvement.
+Action #3 Provide opportunities for parent awareness and education in student social emotional needs.

 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.